 Moving to Spain fresh out of university, my drinking standards were fairly low.
 Pretty much anything with alcohol in it did it for me.
 Embarrassingly, we drank only to get drunk.
 Our nights out were sprints, not marathons, and I was a top speed runner (figuratively, not physically).

-I was in for a total wake-up call when I moved to Spain.
-Drinking is a natural and normal part of everyday life in Spain, and not in the way it is for US college students.
-There is a time and place for different alcoholic beverages in Spain and the Spaniards are marathon drinkers with a pretty deeply ingrained ‘schedule’ of how a day of drinking should go, so let me help you out.
+I was in for a total wake-up call in Spain.
+Drinking is a natural and normal part of everyday life in Spain.
+There is a time and place for different alcoholic beverages in Spain and the Spaniards are marathon drinkers with a pretty deeply ingrained schedule of how a day of drinking should go, so let me help you out.

 Here I’ve listed the most common drinks that Spaniards drink, along with the proper time and place to order them.

-When ordering a beer, you’ll get the one they have on tap, usually in a small 33cl glass known as a caña (just less than a half pint glass).
-There is also the option to order a botella (standard beer bottle), a copa (literally a cup of beer but in a nice glass), a jarra (large jar) or the universally recognised pinta (regular pint).
+When ordering a beer, you’ll get the one they have on tap.
+It usually comes in a small 33cl glass known as a caña (just less than a half-pint glass).
+There is also the option to order a botella (standard beer bottle), a copa (literally a cup of beer but in a nice glass), a jarra (large jar), or a pinta (regular pint).

 The type of beer will vary depending on where you are located in Spain.
 In the south, we drink a lot of Cruzcampo as the factory is in Seville.
-Mahou is another popular beer on tap and is commonly found in most bars in Madrid.
-Some night bars will have a few different bottled beers and I’ve even seen locally brewed options in some bars now and again.
+Mahou is another popular beer on tap and is available in most bars in Madrid.
+Some night bars have a few different bottled beers and some locally brewed options.